What Is HubSpot Breeze? A Complete Guide for Business and Operations Teams

 Next steps to begin steady improvement.

-Choose one core process.
-Map it, fix three things, and set up a runbook.
+We recommend starting with one core process.
+Map it, fix three things, and set up a run-book.
 When the numbers move, repeat on the next process.
+That is how sustainable operational improvement actually compounds.